Photography William Ferchichi, Styling Gianluca Cococcia. Total look Valentino.

 Total look AADNEVIK.

 VN __ What can we expect from Benedict in the future?
-Anything you can share with us as the character keeps evolving?
+Is there anything you can share with us as the character keeps evolving?

 LT __ The more you stay with a character, the more you start to see the chinks in the armor, a bit of vulnerability, and Benedict is no exception this season, no matter how blasé he seems to want to be.